Kymaner

 Ente Vasco de Energia, after an industry survey, concluded that there was sufficient capacity and manifested interest amongst the industry to design more efficient, robust and reliable turbines and launched a Pre-Commercial Procurement for R&D services – the Turbowave Challenge – to promote the development and testing of new solutions.
 The challenge encompasses the design, development and demonstration of a cost-efficient, reliable and safe two-directional air turbine system for power production at the MWPP.

 A self-rectifying axial-flow impulse air turbine with multi-row guide vanes is our proposed solution for the TurboWave Challenge.
 The geometry of the rotor blades is a modified version of the classical impulse-type steam turbines.
 Two fixed multi-row guide vane stators are symmetrically arranged on either side of the rotor.
+The turbine will be directly connected to a standard electrical generator via a frequency converter (FC) that controls the generator torque at variable speed, following a torque reference.